-As I write this, I’m on my 36th day of sobriety, and it was one of the best decisions I have made.
+As I write this, I’m 36 days sober, and it was one of the best decisions I have made.
 I was drinking two to three generous glasses of wine most nights; sometimes I would finish a bottle.
 It completely messed with my being and with my bipolar and anxiety.
 I was always tired, I found it hard to get out of bed and get going in the morning, I found it difficult to focus and gain clarity, and I couldn’t lose weight.
 I also know that the alcohol and my bipolar and anxiety medication didn’t mix.
 On two occasions, I’m sure I experienced lithium poisoning because I drank too much alcohol and not enough water.
-Alcohol is a diuretic and when on lithium one of the most important things is to keep well hydrated.
+Alcohol is a diuretic and when on lithium, one of the most important things is to keep well hydrated.

 Now, I want to point out that this is my experience of what happens when you stop drinking alcohol; yours and other people’s experience may differ but, I hope that it may still help you in your journey to admission and abstinence.

 What is alcohol addiction?

 It took me some time to come to terms that I was an alcohol abuser and it wasn’t until I came to terms with it and accepted it that I could move on to the next step of quitting alcohol.

 Well, where someone without alcohol addiction might just want to enjoy a drink, someone with alcohol addiction experiences physical cravings and urges for the alcohol, they depend on the drink.
 For me, this is most certainly how I felt.
 I would get cravings during the day and absolutely couldn’t wait to crack open a bottle of wine at 5 pm on the dot.
 If I didn’t have wine, I would jump in the car and go and get it.
 Most of the time I felt like I needed it and couldn’t function without it.
 And when I consumed alcohol, I wasn’t consuming it for the taste, it was for the effect it had on my body.
 Alcohol is a drug.